-Messages from Professional Vet Tech Services Certified Technicians
+Messages from Professional Vet Tech Services Registered Technicians

 Puppy in arms.jpg

-Why choose a certified veterinary technician VS "professional" pet sitter?
+Why choose a Registered veterinary technician VS "professional" pet sitter?

 September